EddBear/HackerRank/README.md

 # HackerRank
-This is a hackerrank exercises
+This is are my hackerrank solutions to some exercises